Natural Cleaning: A Greener and Healthier Home

 Essential oils are known for their unique scents and numerous fragrance combinations, making them an excellent natural choice for your home compared to synthetically derived air fresheners and perfumes.
 Some essential oils also have antimicrobial properties.
 These include tea tree, lemon, thyme, lavender, peppermint, cinnamon, cajuput, eucalyptus, clove, and sage.

 Green Guidance #4 - If you choose to create your own household cleaners, be sure to do your research!
 Your goal is to create a cleaner that is safe and effective.
-If you start to experience any negative side effects (burning in the nose, eyes, chest, etc.), stop use immediately and consult your doctor.
+If you experience any adverse effects (burning in the nose, eyes, chest, etc.), stop use immediately and consult your doctor.

 DIY Recipes for a Non-Toxic Home